Shock and awe: Casualties

 A dossier released by Iraq Body Count, a project of the U.K. non-governmental non-violent and disarmament organization Oxford Research Group, attributed approximately 6,616 civilian deaths to the actions of U.S.-led forces during the "invasion phase", including the shock-and-awe bombing campaign on Baghdad.

 These findings were disputed by both the U.S. military and the Iraqi government.
 Lieutenant Colonel Steve Boylan, the spokesman for the U.S. military in Baghdad, stated, "I don't know how they are doing their methodology and can't talk to how they calculate their numbers," as well as "we do everything we can to avoid civilian casualties in all of our operations."
-National Geographic researcher Bijal Trivedi stated, "Civilian casualties did occur, but the strikes, for the most part, were surgical."
+Trivedi stated, "Civilian casualties did occur, but the strikes, for the most part, were surgical."

 In popular culture

 Following the 2003 invasion of Iraq by the US, the term "shock and awe" has been used for commercial purposes.
 The United States Patent and Trademark Office received at least 29 trademark applications in 2003 for exclusive use of the term.
 The first came from a fireworks company on the day the US started bombing Baghdad.
 Sony registered the trademark the day after the beginning of the operation for use in a video game title but later withdrew the application and described it as "an exercise of regrettable bad judgment."

-In an interview, Harlan Ullman stated that he believed that using the term to try to sell products was "probably a mistake," and "the marketing value will be somewhere between slim and none.".
+In an interview, Harlan Ullman stated that he believed that using the term to try to sell products was "probably a mistake", and that "the marketing value will be somewhere between slim and none".